Home > On PM Motor > A Detailed Look at Synchronous Motor and Asynchronous Motor Differences

 Simplified Design

-Asynchronous motors, or induction motors, boast a simplified design that makes them robust and reliable.
-The absence of an exciter and the reliance solely on AC power supply means fewer components that can fail.
-This simplicity not only makes the motors easier to manufacture but also reduces the likelihood of operational issues.
-Their straightforward design translates to lower initial costs and easier maintenance, making them highly popular in various industries.
+Induction motors or asynchronous motors have an extremely simple design that provides them with strength and reliability.
+Without an exciter, and relying on an AC power supply alone, fewer components could fail.
+This simplicity reduces not only the cost of the motor manufacturing process but also the chances of operational problems.
+Their straightforward design results in lower initial costs and easier maintenance, hence their high popularity in many industries.

 Cost-Effectiveness

-ENNENG adheres to the quality concept of “Precision Performance “, introduce advanced product design and manufacturing processes at home and abroad, and offer products that meet national and international quality standards.
+ENNENG follows the quality concept of “Precision Performance “, introduces advanced product design and manufacturing processes at home and abroad, and provides products that meet national and international quality standards.

 Common Applications in Various Industries